varigondavamsi/Nodemcu-firebase-connection/README.md

 ---------------------------------------------------------------------------------
-If the code not working, try following
+If the code isn't working, try following
 --------
 To have a error free data storage do the following steps: